arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_After fixing the errors_

-1. Close the **Error List** panel and show that querying the DOM from a controller is not a good practise in AngularJS so we need to refactor the code by adding a new directive.
+1. Close the **Error List** panel and show that querying the DOM from a controller is not a good practice in AngularJS so we need to refactor the code by adding a new directive.

 1. Right-click the **/scripts/app/directives** directory and select **Add** | **New item**.